arangodb/kube-arangodb/README.md

 - Configure ArangoDB Datacenter-to-Datacenter Replication

 Each of these uses involves a different custom resource:
-- Use an [ArangoDeployment resource](docs/deployment-resource-reference.md) to create an ArangoDB database deployment.
+- Use an [ArangoDeployment](docs/deployment-resource-reference.md) resource to create an ArangoDB database deployment.
-- Use an [ArangoMember resource](docs/api/ArangoMember.V1.md) to observe and adjust individual deployment members.
+- Use an [ArangoMember](docs/api/ArangoMember.V1.md) resource to observe and adjust individual deployment members.
 - Use an [ArangoBackup](docs/backup-resource.md) and [ArangoBackupPolicy](docs/backuppolicy-resource.md) resources to create ArangoDB backups.
-- Use an [ArangoLocalStorage resource](docs/storage-resource.md) to provide local `PersistentVolumes` for optimal I/O performance.
+- Use an [ArangoLocalStorage](docs/storage-resource.md) resource to provide local `PersistentVolumes` for optimal I/O performance.
-- Use an [ArangoDeploymentReplication resource](docs/deployment-replication-resource-reference.md) to configure ArangoDB Datacenter-to-Datacenter Replication.
+- Use an [ArangoDeploymentReplication](docs/deployment-replication-resource-reference.md) resource to configure ArangoDB Datacenter-to-Datacenter Replication.
+- Use an [ArangoPlatformChart](docs/arango-platform-chart-resource.md) and [ArangoProfile](docs/arango-profile-resource.md) resources to customize [ArangoDB Platform](docs/platform.md) deployments.

 Continue with [Using the ArangoDB Kubernetes Operator](docs/using-the-operator.md) to learn how to install the ArangoDB Kubernetes operator and create your first deployment.